IanBogado/IanBogado/README.md

 - 👋 Hi, I’m @IanBogado
 - 👀 I’m interested in QA and Data science
-- 🌱 I’m currently learning Data analyst, python, SQL, etc.
+- 🌱 I’m currently learning python, java, SQL and german :)
 - 📫 You can reach me on: https://www.linkedin.com/in/ianbogado/

 <!---